teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 The Owner-operated flow is also available on Partyline through `discoverv3`, `loadv3`, `policy` and `resetpolicy`.
 No v3 package is loaded at boot.
+`.plugins overviewv3` is a separate read-only view: it reconciles validated local packages with loaded v3 instances and prints only lifecycle, readiness and aggregate policy counts.
+Its output is capped at 64 package rows and never contains policy configuration values or package paths.

 ## Reversible built-in migration